ZionPi/zionpi.github.io/about.md

 Will be to arrive where we started
 And know the place for the first time

+> I was raised by a pack of wild mathematicians.
+We roamed the great planes proving theorems and conjecturing.

 > You either die a hero, or you live long enough to see yourself become the villain.
  `下面是数学公式测试片段:`
  (1): $h_\theta(x) = \Large\frac{1}{1 + \mathcal{e}^{(-\theta^\top x)}}$ ; <br/>